 Tau Clearance (Autophagy & Proteasome) – These studies focus on removing toxic forms of tau from the brain by using the cell’s normal cleaning process (via autophagy, or the proteasome).
 If the process of tau is unable to remove toxic tau (or does it too slowly), abnormal concentrations of tau appear, injuring or killing the neuron.
-We have identified targets in the autophagy and proteosome pathways as potential drug targets to speed up the rate of tau clearance from cells.
+We have identified targets in the autophagy and proteasome pathways as potential drug targets to speed up the rate of tau clearance from cells.
 Various “molecular chaperones” have been identified that play an important role in escorting tau to its disposal systems.

 Technology and Model Generation

-Animal models of tauopathies allow us to study the impact of turning on and off different parts of the cellular pathway, seeing which steps play the most significant roles in disease.
+Animal Models – Animal models of tauopathies allow us to study the impact of turning on and off different parts of the cellular pathway, seeing which steps play the most significant roles in disease.
 We also use model systems to test potential therapies, look for molecular changes at different stages, and measure tau levels.
 These model systems allow for rapid hypothesis testing around disease mechanisms.
 Complementary models in the same animal allow us to test the difference between naturally occurring normal (wild type) variations and disease-causing genetic variations.

-Genetic Markets of Disease and Clinical Response
+Genetic Markers of Disease and Clinical Response

 Genomics – Whole-genome sequencing of large numbers of patients with progressive supranuclear palsy (PSP), A152T carriers worldwide, and healthy controls allows us to search for concurrent gene variations that either directly cause disease or impact the risk for developing PSP.
 Multidimensional analyses of genetic data allow us to identify genetic and epigenetic changes (e.g., methylation, phosphorylation) that may affect the risk for FTD spectrum disease.